Frequently asked questions

 How can I make an order?

-From the product pages you can enter our web shop.
-You can also fill in the contact form and contact us and we will be in touch.
+From the product pages you can enter our web shop (orders under 50 000 pcs).
+With larger amounts, you can fill in the contact form and contact us and we will be in touch.

 Which cup sizes are available?